-Fungal infections of humans are surprisingly common: thrush, athlete's foot etc. The only one of concern in the context of this article is ringworm.
+Fungal infections of humans are surprisingly common: thrush, athlete's foot etc. The most common fungal infection spread from cat to human is ringworm.

-Ringworm is probably the most common zoonosis of cats and can be spread by direct contact or by spores in the environment.
+Ringworm (Dermaphytosis) is probably the most common zoonosis of cats and can be spread by direct contact or by spores in the environment.
 Vets who treat ringwormy cats are used to seeing owners with red, scaly, itchy patches of skin.
 Ringworm is not a worm but a fungus; it normally causes circular scaly patches (which often fluoresce under a Woods Lamp [UV light]).
 Some strains do not fluoresce and must be cultured in the laboratory, or examined under a microscope, to provide a diagnosis.
 Unfortunately up to 40% of cats may have the fungus without showing any symptoms. it may be hard to detect in longhaired cats as their fur hides the scaly patches.

 It is a nuisance to eradicate from a household because of fungal spores.
 Cat treatment is usually by tablet (sometimes by dips or baths).
 Human treatment is usually by anti-fungal creams; feline treatment is by oral drugs.
 The human version is probably frequently dismissed as eczema by cat owners and left untreated.
 As with other skin diseases, the red scaly circular patches may be itchy and continued scratching may cause scarring.
 It used to be very common in poverty-stricken areas where it was transmitted directly from person to person.
 This means there is a social stigma to ringworm infection.
 The author of this piece and several of her co-workers at cat shelters have had ringworm infection and it may be seen as an occupational hazard for cat workers!

 Bacteria are usually secondary infectious agents that follow viral or mycobacterial infections.
 Bacteria may be present in diarrhoea which is an effective means of cross-infection (solid stools buried in litter are less infectious).
 Common zoonotic bacteria include species of campylobacter, streptococcus and staphylococci; these generally respond to antibiotic.
 However, some cat breeders now routinely dose their cats on antibiotics in an attempt to reduce disease in the cattery.
 This is leading to an increase in antibiotic-resistant strains of bacteria.
 The problems of resistant bacteria have already been encountered in the livestock/poultry industry, caused by too many animals in too little space and routine dosing with 'preventative' antibiotics.